The Aristocats: Cancelled sequel

 In 2005, Disneytoon Studios originally planned to make a follow-up to the film, along with sequels to Chicken Little (2005) and Meet the Robinsons (2007).
 Originally intended to be a 2D animated feature, Disney executives decided to produce the film in computer animation in order to garner more interest.
 Additionally, the story was meant to center around Marie, Duchess's daughter, who becomes smitten by another kitten aboard a luxury cruise ship.
 However, she and her family must soon take on a jewel thief on the open seas.
 The project was cancelled when John Lasseter was named Disney's new chief creative officer, in which he called off all future sequels Disneytoon had planned and instead make original productions or spin-offs.

 Cancelled live-action remake

 In January 2022, it was announced that a live-action remake was in development with Will Gluck producing under his Olive Bridge Entertainment banner and Keith Bunin writing the script with Gluck.
 Questlove was attached to direct the film in March 2023.
 In August 2025, Questlove revealed that the film was no longer moving forward.

+Other animated productions

+The characters of the film have recurring cameo appearances in the television series House of Mouse.
+A recurring gag in the series being that O'Malley and the alley cats are often hired for a show at the titular club, but it gets cancelled because they are replaced by others.

+Abigail (voiced by Kaitlyn Robrock) and Amelia (voiced by Haley Clair) have a secondary role in the 2026 Lego special Lego Disney Princess: Magical Mayhem.

 Video games

 Duchess, Thomas O'Malley, Berlioz, Marie, and Toulouse were added as playable characters to the city-building mobile game Disney Magic Kingdoms in September 2023, along with attractions based on Madame's Mansion and O'Malley's Pad.

+In Disney Dreamlight Valley, Abigail and Amelia appear as animal companions for the player.